scranton/scranton.github.io/_posts/2019-03-28-kubernetes-ingress-controlling-with-gloo.md

 # Prerequisites

-This example assumes your running on a local [minikube](https://kubernetes.io/docs/setup/minikube/) instance, and that you also have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) also running.
+This example assumes you're running on a local [minikube](https://kubernetes.io/docs/setup/minikube/) instance, and that you also have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) also running.
 You can run this same example on your favorite cloud provider managed Kubernetes cluster, you’d just need to make a few tweaks.
 You’ll also need [Gloo](https://gloo.solo.io) installed.
 Let’s use [Homebrew](https://brew.sh/) to set all of this up for us.

 ```shell
 brew update